SumitDey2021/azure-quickstart-templates/sap-ilm-store/README.md

 Click the [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://github.com/SumitDeySAP/azure-quickstart-templates/tree/patch-1/sap-ilm-store#deploy-a-storage-account-for-sap-ilm-store) button at the beginning of this document.

 For the parameter **"Principal ID of the Azure Active Directory Application"**, run the following command to get the Principal ID.
-Replace `name-of-service-principal` with the name of the Azure Active Directory Application.
+Replace `name-of-service-principal` with the name of the Azure Active Directory Application that you intend to enable for SAP ILM access to the Microsoft Azure Storage Account.

 **PowerShell:** `(Get-AzADServicePrincipal -DisplayName "name-of-service-principal").Id`